Skip to main content

 • Phone: (direct and confidential phone and voicemail)

-• Please complete the form below.
-If you would like to submit the form in confidence, you are not required to give your name.
+• Confidential web form – If you would like to submit the form in confidence, you are not required to give your name.

-Due to the confidential, neutral, informal and independent nature of the ombuds function, communication with the ombuds does not constitute formal notice to Colorado Parks and Wildlife.
+Due to the confidential, impartial, informal, and independent nature of the ombuds function, communication with the ombuds does not constitute formal notice to CPW.

-The Colorado Parks and Wildlife Charter for the Partners in the Outdoors Conference Ombuds was established under a charter approved by the Executive Director.
+The CPW Charter for the 2025 Partners in the Outdoors Conference was established under a charter approved by the CPW Director.
 A copy of that charter is available here.
-The charter incorporates by reference the Code of Ethics and Standards of Practice of the International Ombuds Association (IOA) and requires that the Partners in the Outdoors Conference Ombuds adhere to the IOA Code of Ethics and Standards of Practice.
+The charter incorporates by reference the Code of Ethics and Standards of Practice of the International Ombuds Association (IOA) and requires that the CPW ombuds adhere to the IOA Code of Ethics and Standards of Practice.
 The charter, as well as the IOA Code of Ethics and Standards of Practice, contain important information about the ombuds and the manner in which the ombuds functions.